schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - includeExtTypes - also use external type to generate files
   - outputDirExt - a needed subpath below the given outputBasePath
   - removeEmptyLines - if set, then empty lines will be removed before file is written
+  - destFileNamePre - standard prefix for the created file names
+  - destFileNameExt - file extension for the generated files

 * singlefile - creates single file from model and extra given template
   - outputDirExt - a needed subpath below the given outputBasePath